Reaching Out to Schools, Teachers and Children

 In partnership with area schools and various Smith departments, SCMA also hosts an annual free Community Day each spring with art-making and learning experiences geared to all ages.

-Open year-round, six days a week (Tuesday–Sunday) and closed only on Mondays and major holidays, the museum is committed to providing broad access to its collections, exhibitions and programs.
+Open year-round, six days a week (closed on Mondays and major holidays), the museum is committed to providing broad access to its collections, exhibitions and programs.
+Effective 2017–18, the museum extended its open hours on Thursdays to 8 p.m.
 Museum admission is fully waived for museum members, college students with IDs, Five College employees and families, and youth ages 18 and under.
 Admission is also free on more than 20 days each year, including Second Fridays from 4 to 8 p.m., Smith Family Weekend, Smith Commencement/Reunion Weekends, International Museum Day and Community Day.
 As part of the Blue Star Museums program, the museum offers free admission to active-duty service personnel and their families from Memorial Day through Labor Day.
+Admission is also free for families with EBT cards, through the Card to Culture program.

 The Botanic Garden of Smith College is open to the public seven days a week and serves as a living museum, showcasing plants native to New England and other ecosystems around the world.
 Its goals are education, research, display and conservation.
 The garden features the Lyman Conservatory and Church Exhibition Gallery, the campus arboretum and a variety of specialty gardens, totaling more than 7,000 labeled and mapped plants.